GouriM2004/web_practices/poll_app/README.md

 2. Add at least 2 options
 3. Check the **"Allow multiple choice"** checkbox to enable multiple selections
 4. Users will see checkboxes instead of radio buttons for multiple choice polls

+## Vote Change Window

+You can allow voters to change their vote within a short time window after submitting.

+- Configure the window in `includes/Config.php` using `VOTE_CHANGE_WINDOW_MINUTES` (default: 5).
+- If a voter resubmits within this window, their previous choice(s) will be replaced and vote counts updated.
+- After the window expires, votes are locked and cannot be changed.